-Giuliani says 'the president denied' AT&T-Time Warner deal approval
+Giuliani vs. the White House on the AT&T-Time Warner lawsuit

 "Whatever lobbying was done didn't reach the president," Giuliani said, repeating a claim he made to CNN's Dana Bash on Thursday.

-But then Giuliani went further, telling HuffPost's S.V.
+But then Giuliani went further on Friday, telling HuffPost's S.V.
 Date that "he did drain the swamp...
 The president denied the merger.
 They didn't get the result they wanted."

 In other words: If AT&T hired Cohen to win government approval of the deal, AT&T wasted its $600,000.